paulie-o74/Demit-SB/README.md

 * [Google Fonts](https://fonts.google.com/)
 	* Google fonts are used in the project to import the fonts for the site.
 * [GitHub](https://github.com/)
-	* GithHub is the hosting site used to store the source code for the Website.
+	* GithHub is the hosting site used to store the source code for the Website, as well as github projects to manage the planning and implementation of all functionality using a kanban board.
 * [Gitpod](https://gitpod.io/)
 	* Gitpod is used as version control software to commit and push code to the GitHub repository where the source code is stored.
 * [AWS S3 Buckets](https://aws.amazon.com/s3/)